-10 Top-Rated Hiking Trails near Portland
+11 Top-Rated Hiking Trails near Portland, Oregon

-An urban oasis, Portland offers many hiking trails in and around the city.
-From the miles of hiking trails sprawling throughout one of the largest urban parks in the country to unique hiking routes that tour Portland's top attractions, trekking on trails is part of the Portland lifestyle.
-Historic mansions, world-famous rose gardens, and more than one stunning waterfall can be accessed from trailheads in Portland, making it easy for visitors to lose themselves in nature without ever really leaving the city.
+Trekking on trails is part of the Portland lifestyle.
+Many of the best hiking within city limits leads right to some of Portland's top attractions.
+Historic mansions, world-famous rose gardens, and more than one stunning waterfall are accessible from trailheads in Portland, making it easy for visitors to lose themselves in nature without ever really leaving the city.

 1. Lower Macleay Park to Pittock Mansion Hike

 The trek from Lower Macleay Park to Pittock Mansion is one of the most defining urban hikes of Portland.
 The route takes hikers from city streets into a quiet forest and to an iconic landmark of Portland history with a five-mile round trip.

 Beginning at the Lower Macleay Park Trailhead, accessible by public transportation, the trail immediately dives into the deep wonders of Forest Park.
 Here, the trail connects with the Wildwood Trail before ascending to Upper Macleay Park.
 Lush vegetation and many green shades define the surroundings as the trail gains approximately 900 feet of elevation along the route.

 A recommended detour along the roughly 2.5-mile trek up includes a quick stop at the Portland Audubon Society, where hikers can visit the current wildlife residents being rehabilitated.
 From the Audubon Society, the Pittock Mansion parking lot and historic manor are only a short distance away.